txgisci/feature_extractor/README.md

 Step 3.
 Set Up the Environment:

-Use a Python version of 3.4 or greater.
+Create a new environment with a Python version of 3.4 or greater.

+Requests should be the only non-built-in Python library imported into the script.
 If you don't already have requests installed as a package, open your anacondona prompt and type:
 ```
 pip3 install requests
 ```